My PGP key fingerprint is

 keybase follow philihp keybase pgp pull

-I live in San Francisco and will totally sign your key.
+I live in San Francisco sometimes, and if you find yourself here I will totally sign your key.
 Then anyone who trusts my key will also trust your key, and anyone who you trust will also be trusted by them like a pyramid scheme of trust.